 Immigration

 A Sept.
-27, 2024 study by the Pew Research Center states that, “The U.S. foreign-born population reached a record 47.8 million in 2023, an increase of 1.6 million from the previous year.
+27, 2024 study conducted by the Pew Research Center states that, “The U.S. foreign-born population reached a record 47.8 million in 2023, an increase of 1.6 million from the previous year.
 This is the largest annual increase in more than 20 years, since 2000.”

 However, as of 2022, 22 percent of immigrants living in the U.S. were unauthorized immigrants, which translates to roughly 11 million individuals.